mongodb/mongo-python-driver/doc/examples/replica_set.rst

 configuration options see the replica set documentation)::

   >>> c.admin.command("replSetInitiate")
-  {u'info': u'Config now saved locally.
-Should come online in about a minute.', u'info2': u'no configuration explicitly specified -- making one', u'ok': 1.0}
+  {'info': 'Config now saved locally.
+Should come online in about a minute.', 'info2': 'no configuration explicitly specified -- making one', 'ok': 1.0}

 The three ``mongod`` servers we started earlier will now coordinate and come online as a replica set.